What is a Home Equity Loan and Can Work for You?

 This is the primary reason why people will tap into their home equity.
 It can be a cheap source of credit and easier to get since your home is pledged as collateral.
 You will get a lower interest rate than you would if you took out a personal loan because it’s secured by your property.

-If you are interested in using the value of your own home and putting it to work for you, contact Truliant to discuss our home equity options.
+If you are interested in using the value of your own home and putting it to work for you, contact Truliant to discuss our home equity options, at some of the best home equity loan rates.
 This may turn out to be your best bet to get credit for doing the things that you want or need.